Call for Papers

 - Designing and implementing effective curriculum change

-- Integrating our teaching into accreditation processes
+- Integrating our teaching into PSRB and accreditation processes

-Research led teaching and turning teaching into scholarship.
+- How do we develop teaching strategies that promote research led teaching and turning teaching into scholarship.

 - At a practical level how do we convert our research into meaningful teaching experiences for our undergraduate, postgraduate and executive learners?